 The air guidance in textile hoses with well-characterized porosity allows optimum distribution with low turbulence excitation.
 However, it will still have to be optimized for commercial application, using similar design solutions to those used for displacement ventilation.
-All components available on the market are thus tested so that a suitable composition can be selected for arbitrarily shaped spaces.
 The principle of avoiding the risk of lateral cross-contamination by capturing emitted viruses overhead and efficiently removing them by nanofiltration can be transferred to many other applications, especially to applications in the hospital sector and in modes of transport up to aircraft cabins, where the reverse flow direction from top to bottom massively increases the risk of infection today.

-COMPUTATIONAL FLOW SIMULATION
+7. COMPUTATIONAL FLOW SIMULATION

 Using the SIEMENS STAR-CCM+ software, the schoolroom was digitally simulated to calculate the flow conditions in the entire room in short time steps.
 The aim was to represent the three-dimensional flow parameters such as direction and speed in the whole room as a function of the free design parameters such as air exchange rate, flow distribution during suction, backflow as a function of the permeability design of the porous pipes, body temperature, exhaling temperature, filtration efficiency, wall temperature and radiator temperature in their temporal development.

 The particles are assumed to be solid particles without post-evaporation using a Lagrangian approach similar to fuel injection in a diesel engine.
 A two way coupling as an interaction between the particles and the flow and vice versa is used.
 The 10 students and the teacher realistically exhale and inhale (8 times per minute) and emit 3045 particles per second, which perfectly follow the airflow due to their small size of 100 nm.
 A particle loss by inhalation is not assumed.
 Each particle path is tracked and therby any risk of infection can be detected by marking the particles.

-Fig. 15 digital modelling of the classroom with students and teacher; In the arrangement shown here the flow comes from top to calculate the worst case for virus protection
+Fig. 15 Digital modelling of the classroom with students and teacher; In the arrangement shown here the flow comes from top to investigate the worst case for virus protection